Lists of political and geographic subdivisions by total area

 This is an index of a series of comprehensive lists of continents, countries, and first level administrative country subdivisions such as states, provinces, and territories, as well as certain political and geographic features of substantial area.
+Due to the substantial size of these lists, references for the information provided in this table may generally be found in the individual articles on each of the bodies listed therein.
 Some divisions are listed twice, with one listing including territory that is excluded in the other for various reasons, including territorial disputes.
 There is intentional overlap between the lists in order to maximize ease of use.